ajie-eriksholm/Eardrum-segmentation/README.md

 into a single script.

-Unlike the original workflow, the final output is generated directly from the native-resolution CT scan.
-A temporary low-resolution representation is only created internally for anatomical landmark detection.
-The final ear volumes are extracted at high isotropic resolution (default: **0.2 mm**) to preserve anatomical detail around the eardrum and middle-ear structures.
+Unlike the original workflow, the final output is generated directly from the high-resolution CT scan.
+A low-resolution representation is created only internally for landmark detection because the trained landmark detection network expects a fixed input resolution.
+The final extracted ear volumes remain high-resolution throughout the process (default isotropic spacing of **0.2 mm**), preserving anatomical detail around the eardrum, middle ear cavity, and cochlea.

 The pipeline performs: